Apology Letter for Arriving Late at the Workplace

 While writing an apology letter for arriving late, the following things must be kept in mind:

-Reason: Define the reason due to which you arrived late at the workplace.
+Reason: Define the reason why you arrived late at the workplace.
 This also includes mentioning the arrival time and the expected time or the time duration of being late.

 Taking Responsibility: The letter should state that you are fully aware and responsible for the problem caused by your late arrival and that you are willing to do anything to compensate for the damage caused.